gmoskal/react-formless/README.md

 ## More examples

-To compile and run project with examples type:
+To compile and run project's examples, clone this repo and type

 ```bash
 yarn